-Callers may also say that you owe money to the IRS or court system.
-Anyone who claims to work for the government is probably a scammer.
+Callers may claim they work for a government program that gives grants to people in need.
+Parameters are usually vague.
+Some offer free money to pay bills, for educational purposes, or home improvements.
+Anyone who calls you out of the blue and claims to work for the government is probably a scammer.
 The FTC has written a guide on identifying the calls and what to do to avoid being a victim.

-Notify law enforcement if the caller makes any type of threats.
-You should also report the call to ftc.gov/complaint.
+Notify law enforcement via their non-emergency line if the caller makes any type of threats.
+You should also report the call to ftc.gov/complaint, Better Business Bureau, and [email protected].
 Include the following: